Syaamilmaulana256/nanoflex-api/README.md

 ## Error Handling & Feedback

 To report *issues, suggest or enhancements*, please create an issue on the project repository, specifying the error/suggestion using appropriate tags such as `suggestion`, `bug`,  and `enhancement`.

-## Important Considerations

-*  The design prioritizes simplicity and assumes requests follow specific syntaxes or formats outlined for parameters and input.